samboy/ChessVariantResearch/README.md

 53.45% White score
 ```

-Initial testing of Komi Finesse shows that the White win/Draw issues
+Initial testing of Ko Finesse shows that the White win/Draw issues
 are greatly reduced:

 ```